 If you would like to have a connection between your networks but do not require a dedicated in-house cabling solution, it is possible to configure a private network.
 This will use the infrastructure that is already present at the datacenter to make a connection between your networks.
-For more information on private networks for your Leaseweb servers, refer to the article on 'Private Networking'.
-For more specific instructions on how to set up private networking through the customer portal, refer to the article on 'Private Networking: All Servers'.
+For more information on private networks for your Leaseweb servers, refer to the article on 'Private Network'.
+For more specific instructions on how to set up private networking through the customer portal, refer to the article on 'Managing private network for your dedicated server'.

 Service Level Agreement (SLA)

 To keep your data connected 24/7, Leaseweb's Basic Service Level Agreement is provided at no additional charge.
 For additional support, there are multiple levels of SLAs.
 For further information, refer to the article on SLA.